Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Even if you have to use unsafe code, are there safe abstractions for what you're attempting in the standard library or well-tested crates?
-You shouldn't be afraid of unsafe, but you should understand that it is going to turn on features that _can_ behave in surprised ways.
+You shouldn't be afraid of unsafe, but you should understand that it is going to turn on features that _can_ behave in surprising ways.

 Summary
 -------